-In most instances a dentist will advise the best treatment based on the conditions presented at the time.
+In most instances, a dentist will advise the best treatment based on the conditions presented at the time.

-If there is severe decay and root canal treatment with a cap are the best option then the dentist should suggest this.
+If there is severe decay and root canal treatment with a cap is the best option then the dentist should suggest this.
 Where just a filling or a veneer might be an option they should present these too.

 If a dentist suggests a crown it is important you ask questions in order to really understand why a crown is the best option.
 That dentist may well be operating within the confines of their skills, and there may be other options available elsewhere.

-For example a crown might be the go to option with NHS treatment based on the conditions presented.
+For example, a crown might be the go to option with NHS treatment based on the conditions presented.
 There may be other options with less chance of success, and if you were willing to pay privately you might be able to take advantage of alternatives, such as a less invasive white filling.

 Far from this being a criticism of the NHS, it is simply the case that private practices are better funded and able to take advantage of advances in dental technology.
 There are now more options available than there were in years prior.

-These options are not necessarily cheaper, but can be less invasive and retain more of your tooth.
+These options are not necessarily cheaper but can be less invasive and retain more of your tooth.
 The best example is CEREC technology, explained earlier in this guide.

 A partial crown may well be constructed in preference, or maybe a veneer is an option, but may not be a choice available with the NHS.

 So if you have been told or are told you need a crown, ask why and whether there are alternative options, if I paid privately.